MarcusHoltz/Traefik-MacVLAN/README.md

 # Setting Up Docker MacVLAN Network for Traefik's Access Log Analytics from Promtail/Loki/Grafana: A Comprehensive Guide

 I am working to pass the source IPs coming in to the containers in docker.
-As far as I understand this is not possible in bridge mode.
+I do not want to use host, and as far as I understand this is not possible in bridge mode.
 It is possible with a MacVLAN.

 For a complete yet simple example, visit https://github.com/oglimmer/traefik-loki-grafana-web-analytics.